 We have a special responsibility to reflect regional and cultural diversity, as well as fostering respect and understanding across regions.

 • To protect our independence

 We are independent of all lobbies and of all political and economic influence.
 We uphold freedom of expression and freedom of the press, the touchstones of a free and democratic society.
 Public interest guides all our decisions.

-We are aware of the impact of our journalism and are honest with our audiences.
-We do not hesitate to correct any mistake when necessary nor to follow-up a story when a situation changes significantly.
+We are aware of the impact of our work and are honest with our audiences.
+We do not hesitate to correct any mistake when necessary nor to follow up a story when a situation changes significantly.
+We do not plagiarize.